 - Ares – God of War.
 Ares was the son of Zeus and Hera, and the most bloodthirsty of all deities.
 Ares was often in conflict with the other gods.

 - Athena – Goddess of Wisdom and Strategic Warfare.
 Athena was daughter to Zeus and the Titan Metis, alongside Hermes she was considered a helpful god.

 - Hephaestus – God of Fire and Metalworking.
 Hephaestus was the son of Hera, and whilst the other gods were considered beautiful, Hephaestus was normally portrayed as being ugly.

 The twelve gods previously mentioned are traditionally seen as the twelve gods of Mount Olympus, but there was a certain fluidity in the make up of the twelve.

 An argument occurred when Dionysus, God of the Vine, and son of Zeus and Semele, believed that his powers and deeds were such that he should be made one of the Olympians.
 It had been decreed though that there would be no more than 12 seats on Mount Olympus.
 To placate the arguments going on around her, Hestia willingly gave up her position, and subsequently was content to tend the hearth of Mount Olympus.
 Dionysus would take her position and become the first son of a mortal to be classed as an Olympian.

-It is also commonly said that Heracles, the great Greek hero became an Olympian.
-Zeus bringing him up to Mount Olympus as Heracles’ funeral pyre still burnt.
+It is also commonly said that Heracles, the great Greek hero, became an Olympian, brought to Mount Olympus by Zeus as Heracles’ funeral pyre still burnt.
 Heracles would become the physical protector of Mount Olympus, but it is not stated who he replaced amongst the original twelve.